yogi0001122/voicerecoginationfunction/README.md

-# This repo use for transcribe voice message to text and deploy to azure function using Azure DevOps
+# Repository for transcribe voice message to text and deploy to azure function using Azure DevOps